trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/adding-removing-liquidity.md

       Finally, it adds the amount of XTZ as the last property of the operation.
       This field must be after the `toTransferParams` function or it is overwritten with the default amount, which is zero.

-   1. This operation resets the allowed amount of tzBTC to be used by the LB contract back to zero.

-      ```typescript
-      {
-        kind: OpKind.TRANSACTION,
-        ...tzBtcContract.methods.approve(dexAddress, 0).toTransferParams()
-      }
-      ```

 1. Then the function sends the transaction to Tezos and waits for it to complete: